PaoloJN/youtube-ai-extension/README.md

 5. Open YouTube and start chatting with videos! :)

+> The extension does not support the new YouTube layout.
+To revert to the old layout, use the uBlock Origin extension.
+The extension should then work correctly.

 ## Acknowledgments

 This project wouldn't be possible without the following resources: